-- published clearly on their websites (with details of how comments can be made, to whom and by what date - at least 6 weeks from the date it is posted on the website and no later than 31 January 2023) - sent to the LA and any other LA when the school is close to the borders of its own LA and particularly where there is a tradition of taking pupils from other LA areas - sent to all other admission authorities within the "relevant area" (usually the LA) VA schools, academies, foundation schools, free schools, etc. Primary schools do not need to consult secondary schools. - available to parents of children between the ages of 2 and 18 this is difficult for infant and primary schools, but sending it to local libraries, play groups, nurseries, doctors' surgeries, etc. could be considered as well as placing a notice at the entrance to the school. - Available to others who might have an interest in the proposed arrangements eg local churches, parish councils, etc.
+- published clearly on the school's website with details of how comments can be made, to whom and by what date - sent to the LA and any other LA when the school is close to the borders of its own LA and particularly where there is a tradition of taking pupils from other LA areas - sent to all other admission authorities within the 'relevant area' VA schools, academies, foundation schools, free schools, etc. Primary schools do not need to consult secondary schools. - available to parents of children between the ages of 2 and 18 eg place a notice at the entrance to the school, put in the newsletter, send to local libraries, play groups, nurseries, doctors' surgeries, etc. - available to others who might have an interest in the proposed arrangements eg local churches, parish councils, etc.